talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
         Integer campaignId = 56; // Integer | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
         NewCouponsForMultipleRecipients body = new NewCouponsForMultipleRecipients(); // NewCouponsForMultipleRecipients | body
-        String silent = "\"yes\""; // String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles. try {
+        String silent = "\"yes\""; // String | Possible values: `yes` or `no`. - `yes`: Increases the performance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles. try {
-            InlineResponse2008 result = apiInstance.createCouponsForMultipleRecipients(applicationId, campaignId, body, silent);
+            InlineResponse20010 result = apiInstance.createCouponsForMultipleRecipients(applicationId, campaignId, body, silent);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#createCouponsForMultipleRecipients");